 LX = Inductance of inductor

-The unit H (Henry) is equal to Vs/A (Volt-second per Ampere).
+The unit H (Henry) equals Vs/A (Volt-second per Ampere).

-The relationship for a capacitor with the voltage across its terminals and the passing current can be defined as:
+The relationship between a capacitor with the voltage across its terminals and the passing current can be defined as:

 (2)

-Where VC= Voltage across terminal of the capacitor
+Where VC= Voltage across the terminal of the capacitor

 iC= current through the capacitor